SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "You got it," Pinkie said before continuing to hum.

-Rainbow starred off into space as she thought about Pinkie's words from last night.
+Rainbow stared off into space as she thought about Pinkie's words from last night.

 *Has Fluttershy's behavior changed lately?*